 Instead of roses, this Valentine’s Day consider giving your sweetheart a fragrant, pink bloom that will continue to warm her (or his) heart for years to come: a winter-blooming viburnum.

 Above: Being a winter blooming plant, Viburnum x bodnantense is tolerant of frost and snow.
-A selection of more than two dozen Viburnums is available for prices ranging from $21.98 to $54.98 per plant from Nature Hills.
-Photo by Jill Welham via Flickr.
+A selection of more than two dozen Viburnums is available for prices ranging from $25.46 to $79.94 per plant from Nature Hills.
+Photograph by Prilfish via Flickr.

-Above: According to the Royal Horticultural Society: Viburnum x bodnantense 'Dawn' ($16.50 from Raintree Nursery) has dark pink flowers that age to white, strongly flushed pink.
-V. x bodnantense 'Charles Lamont' is similar, but the flowers are a purer, brighter pink."
-Photo by Mona Routier.
+Above: According to the Royal Horticultural Society: Viburnum x bodnantense ‘Dawn’ has dark pink flowers that age to white, strongly flushed pink.
+V. x bodnantense ‘Charles Lamont’ is similar, but the flowers are a purer, brighter pink.”

 Above: Birds like viburnum too.
-Photo by Stourton via Flickr.
+Photo by Wendy Cutler via Flickr.

 N.B.: Are you are looking for something that’s not pink to send your valentine?
 See The Un-Pink Bouquet.